dominikwelke/dominikwelke.github.io/posts/2023-03-mne-eyetracking.rst

 .. description:
 .. type: text

-Last year I won a scholarship to participate in MNE-Python 2022 Code Sprint.
+Last year I got a scholarship to participate in the MNE-Python 2022 Code Sprint.
 Besides some fixes and work in the documentation my main goal was to enable MNE to read and support Eye Tracking data.

-We now merged a first big PR (thanks to `Scott Huberty <https://github.com/scott-huberty>`_ for joining me in the effort and pushing us forward!):
+We now merged a first big PR (thanks to `Scott Huberty <https://github.com/scott-huberty>`_ for joining me and pushing us forward!):

 MNE now has a dedicated class for eye tracking data and can import SR Research's proprietary ASCII files (or work with data in numpy arrays).
 Check out the first tutorials `here <https://mne.tools/stable/auto_tutorials/io/70_reading_eyetracking_data.html>`__  and `here <https://mne.tools/stable/auto_tutorials/preprocessing/90_eyetracking_data.html>`__ ;)